 Plaintiff attorneys who need to protect their client’s Medicaid and SSI benefits may have heard of the terms “first-party special needs trust” and “third-party special needs trust”.
 What do these terms mean?
-To understand what first-party and third-party special needs trusts are, let’s talk about the differences between the two.
+Let us first define what first-party and third-party special needs trusts are to better understand the differences between the two.

-In a third-party special needs trust arrangement, typically the parents of a special needs child establishes a trust as part of their estate plan so that when the parents pass away, that child’s portion of the inheritance goes to that child’s special needs trust, rather than going to that child in his own name (thus preserving government benefit eligibility).
+In a third-party special needs trust arrangement, the parents of a special needs child typically establish a trust as part of their estate plan so that when the parents pass away, that child’s portion of the inheritance goes to that child’s special needs trust, rather than going to that child in his own name (thus preserving government benefit eligibility).

-Most of the time, in a personal injury settlement context you will be dealing with a first-party special needs trust.
-In a first-party special needs trust, one of the specific requirements is a Medicaid payback provision.
+Most of the time, in a personal injury settlement context you will be dealing with a first-party special needs trust, wherein one of the specific requirements is a Medicaid payback provision.
 In other words, state Medicaid departments have the right to be reimbursed for anything they’ve paid through the Medicaid system on behalf of a special needs client beneficiary.
 This is assuming there are still funds in the special needs trust when the client passes away, or when the trust is terminated.

 In contrast, a third-party special needs trust does not have a Medicaid payback requirement.
 This is because third-party special needs trusts are set up by a third party with the third party’s funds.